 Anyone is welcome to join the group – whether you are already a believer or would just like to find out more about the Christian faith.

-The group works to ensure colleagues with visible, or invisible, disabilities have access to all the adjustments they may need to enable them to work effectively.
+The group also works to ensure colleagues with visible, or invisible, disabilities have access to all the adjustments they may need to enable them to work effectively.

 Platform is the employee network for LGBT+ people at RDG with a vision that everyone should be able to bring their whole selves to work.
 The network aims to provide support and advice for LGBT+ people as well as organise informal social gatherings with colleagues and groups from across the rail industry.